crscottau/openshift-stuff/gitops/README.md

 ## Issues

-- Sync waves are not working
+- **RESOLVED** Sync waves are not working
-- Admin privileges in Argo, ie: cluster-admin user can not see the applications created under kubeadmin
+- **RESOLVED** Admin privileges in Argo, ie: cluster-admin user can not see the applications created under kubeadmin
 - cert-manager doesn't play well in Argo

 ### Sync waves

 sync waves do not appear to be honoured.
 For example: ACM application fails to install as there is no multicluster hub CRD at the start.

-The sync waves are spcified to install:
+The sync waves are specified to install:

 1. Namespace
 2. Operator group and subscription